thoughtspot/thoughtspot.github.io/_admin/ts-cloud/connect-data.md

 4. On the **Amazon Redshift connection details** interface, enter the information for your Redshift data source.

-    Refer to the [Redshift connection reference]({{ site.baseurl }}/data-integrate/embrace/embrace-redshift-reference.html) for more information on each of the specific attributes you must enter for your connection.
+    See [Connect to Amazon Redshift from ThoughtSpot Cloud]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-redshift.html#connection-properties) for more information on each of the specific attributes you must enter for your connection.

 5. (Optional) Provide additional key-value pairs that you must have to set up your connection to Redshift: